FortuneN/FineCodeCoverage/README.md

 ## Introduction

 Fine Code Coverage provides code coverage using one of 3 different coverage tools.
 In previous releases there were two coverage tools being utilised, OpenCover and Coverlet that will be referred to as 'old coverage'.
 Microsoft now provides a free coverage solution that you can choose to use by setting the Visual Studio Fine Code Coverage enumeration option RunMsCodeCoverage.
 This will probably be the preferred coverage tool for most developers.
+This is not necessary for TUnit.

 With the old coverage it was possible for FCC to provide an abstraction over each tool's exclusion / inclusion options.
 This abstraction does not work for MS code coverage.
 Thus you will find that there are separate configuration options for Ms coverage vs old coverage and options that are common to the two.